kentdlee/Pages/jobs.rst

 as long as you work at it and maintain a B average or so, you are almost guaranteed a good job that is rewarding and exciting!
 Good Luck!!!

-  -- Kent D. Lee
+  Kent D. Lee,
   Professor of Computer Science and Data Science at Luther College